-"That Mr. Woodruff has stated in his place in this House, as a member of the scleet committee to which was referred the message of his Excellency the Lieutenant Governor together with the petition of C. Dumcombe to the House of Commons in England, that about 7 o'clock on Saturday evening, he received a notice of a meeting of the select committee on the following Monday morning at 9 o'clock, but did not see the chairman at the house till about half past nine, when observing him go towards the Committee room, he followed him in about ten minutes, and found him there, with Messrs.
-Burwell, Prince and Sherwood; upon which Mr. Prince immediately said,-"we have adopted the report;"-that he then said to Mr. Burwell, "it must be a very short report to go through its quick" to which Mr. Burwell and the property of which the protection of the desired towards the province of the protection of the prot answered,-"we read it over on Saturday"-of which meeting Mr. Woodruff had no notice; but that had he received any intimation that the committee were about to prepare a report he would certainly have attended.
-That Mr. Parke has also stated in his place, as a member of the said committee, that he had no notice of the preparing of the said report, nor any opportunity of examining or knowing the contents thereof; that he received a notice, late on Saturday night, to attend at nine o'clock on the following Menday morning, not specifying the object of the enceting, and that he heard the report was adopted a little before 10, on the same morning; and that he was refused by the said committee a view of his evidence, as taken down that he might be satisfied of its correctness, as was always allowed witnesses.
-And that Mr. Norton has stated in his place, as a member of the said committee, that he attended every meeting of the said committee although to his mind conducted unsatisfactorily, of which he received any notice, which did not exceed three sittings, not having been informed of any others; that he received no notice and had no knowledge of the preparing of the said report, except a notice late on Saturday piret to attend at pire except the following Meeting Meeting and the said report, except a notice late on Saturday night to attend at nine o'clock the following Monday morning, not specifying the object; and that at 10 o'clock of the same morning the report was adopted without his knowledge or consent, and therefore that the said report be referred back to a select committee, and the order for taking it into consideration on Monday next be discharged."
+"That Mr. Woodruff has stated in his place in this House, as a member of the select committee to which was referred the message of his Excellency the Lieutenant Governor together with the petition of C. Duncombe to the House of Commons in England, that about 7 o'clock on Saturday evening, he received a notice of a meeting of the select committee on the following Monday morning at 9 o'clock, but did not see the chairman at the house till about half past nine, when observing him go towards the Committee room, he followed him in about ten minutes, and found him there, with Messrs.
+Burwell, Prince and Sherwood; upon which Mr. Prince immediately said,-" we have adopted the report;"-that he then said to Mr. Burwell, "it must be a very short report to go through it so quick" to which Mr. Burwell answered,-"we read it over on Saturday"-of which meeting Mr. Woodruff had no notice; but that had he received any intimation that the committee were about to prepare a report he would certainly have attended.
+That Mr. Parke has also stated in his place, as a member of the said committee, that he had no notice or knowledge of the preparing of the said report, nor any opportunity of examining or knowing the contents thereof; that he received a notice, late on Saturday night, to attend at nine o'clock on the following Monday morning, not specifying the object of the meeting, and that he heard the report was adopted a little before 10, on the same morning; and that he was refused by the said committee a view of his evidence, as taken down that he might be satisfied of its correctness, as was always allowed witnesses.
+And that Mr. Norton has stated in his place, as a member of the said committee, that he attended every meeting of the said committee although to his mind conducted unsatisfactorily, of which he received any notice, which did not exceed three sittings, not having been informed of any others; that he received no notice and had no knowledge of the preparing of the said report, except a notice late on Saturday night to attend at nine o'clock the following Monday morning, not specifying the object; and that on 10 o'clock of the same morning the report was sdopted without his knowledge or consent, and therefore that the said report be referred back to a select committee, and the order for taking it into consideration on Monday next be discharged."

-This motion, Sir, was lost by the previous question; the hon, member for Simcoe (Mr. Robinson) moved the orders of the day.
+This motion, Sir, was lost by the previous question; the hon. member for Simcoe (Mr. Robinson) moved the orders of the day.